Imprint of massive neutrinos on Persistent Homology of large-scale structure: Data description

 \section{Data description}

-In this work to prob the imprints of massive neutrinos on the LSS using the PH, we use a subset of simulations from the Quijote suite \cite{Quijote_sims}.
-The Quijote simulations consist of 44100 N-body realizations.
-The Tree+SPH code GADGET-III is used to generate all realizations of the Quijote simulations.
-All simulations consist of $512^3$ gravitationally interacting dark matters (for simulations with massive neutrinos there are also $512^3$ neutrino particles) which are sampled on the cubical volume of $1$ Gpc$^3$ h$^{-3}$ with periodic boundary condition.
+In this study, we investigate the imprints of massive neutrinos on the large-scale structure (LSS) using Persistent Homology (PH).
+We utilize a subset of simulations from the Quijote suite \citep{Quijote_sims}, which comprises 44,100 N-body realizations.
+The TreePM code GADGET-III is used to generate all realizations within the Quijote simulations.
+Each simulation in this work consists of $512^3$ gravitationally interacting dark matter particles, and for simulations involving massive neutrinos, there are also $512^3$ neutrino particles.
+These particles are sampled within a cubic volume of $1\ \text{Gpc}^3\ h^{-3}$ with periodic boundary conditions.
 The redshift interval for the simulation is $z\in[0,127]$.
-To generate the initial conditions of simulation with massive neutrinos (also for their fiducial massless counterparts) the rescaling method \cite{2017MNRAS.466.3244Z} and Zeldovich's approximation are used, however for all other simulations, second-order perturbation theory is employed.
-The cosmological parameters related to the fiducial simulations are based on the flat $\Lambda$CDM including $\Omega_m=0.3175$, $\Omega_b=0.049$, $h=0.6711$, $n_s=0.9624$ and $\sigma_8=0.834$ in a good agreement with \cite{aghanim2020planckvi}.
+To generate the initial conditions for both massive neutrino simulations and the fiducial massless counterparts, we apply the rescaling method \citep{2017MNRAS.466.3244Z} and Zel'dovich approximation are applied.
+For all other simulations, second-order perturbation theory is used.
+The cosmological parameters related to the fiducial simulations are based on the flat $\Lambda$CDM model including $\Omega_m=0.3175$, $\Omega_b=0.049$, $h=0.6711$, $n_s=0.9624$ and $\sigma_8=0.834$ which are in a good agreement with {\it Planck} observations \citep{aghanim2020planckvi}.